kgdunn/TU-Delft-job-interview/README.txt

 This demonstration code was written and tested in XCode 7.3.

-The code will be explained in detail on Tuesday, 19 April, but if you would like browse, please go ahead.
+The code will be explained in detail on Tuesday, 19 April, but if you would like to browse, please go ahead it.
 Note that (minor) changes will occur before Tuesday.
-Top of this list is the addition of OpenCV display windows, to visually illustrate what the code is doing.
+Hopefully the addition of OpenCV display windows, to visually illustrate what the code is doing.

-A demonstration image has been added to the repository to check the code.
-You will need to alter the directory paths in the code to adjust for file locations on your computer.
+A demonstration image has been added to the repository so you can try using the code.
+You will need to alter the directory paths in "main.cpp" to adjust for file locations on your computer.

 To compile and run the code you will require 5 other libraries.
 Details for installing and testing these are given below.